jayruffell/adventureworks/AdventureWorks-SSIS-ETL/_readme.txt

 2. The purpose of this subproject is to *redo the loading* using SSIS - as is described in the tutorial per the “parent” readme.
 I didn’t want to undo the original attempt (loading with SQL scripts), I just want to create a copy of the database and tables and load using this different method.
 3. So, in this subproject my plan is to copy the create database/schema/table statements from the parent directory scripts, but use SSIS instead of the “load” scripts.

+Update: I also created a staging database where I created a copy of the OLTP database to do my loading from.
+Since this is best practice

+Note: as described in the tutorial much of the ETL dev is done in the SSIS extension of Visual Studio.
+To open the SSIS "solution" click on the .sln file, or open Visual Studio and navigate to this folder.

 ---------------
 SSIS pipeline help
 ---------------